 Deft is an Emacs mode for quickly browsing, filtering, and editing directories of plain text notes, inspired by Notational Velocity.
 It was designed for increased productivity when writing and taking notes by making it fast and simple to find the right file at the right time and by automating many of the usual tasks such as creating new files and saving files.

 Deft is open source software and may be freely distributed and modified under the BSD license.
-Version 0.7 is the latest stable version, released on December 21, 2015.
-You may download it directly here:
+The latest stable release is version 0.8, released on January 12, 2018.

 The Deft buffer is simply a file browser which lists the titles of all text files in the Deft directory followed by short summaries and last modified times.
 The title is taken to be the first line of the file and the summary is extracted from the text that follows.
 Files are, by default, sorted in terms of the last modified date, from newest to oldest.